naja628/qwerasdf/manual.md

 To draw a:
 * circle: left-click on the center, then left-click on any point on the perimeter.
 You can use right-click to make it so the first point you clicked is on the perimeter, and the mouse controls the center.
 * segment: left-click on an endpoint, then the other
+* circle arc: either:
-* circle arc: left-click on the center, then left-click on an endpoint of the arc, then the other (total 3 clicks).
-Use right-click to toggle whether you're going clockwise.
+	* left-click on the center, then left-click on an endpoint of the arc, then the other (total 3 clicks).
+	* right-click (to put endpoints first), left-click on both endpoints then click the center.
+	* **Note**: after placing at least 2 points (center and start or both endpoints), you can right-click to invert "clockwiseness". (which way we're going around from an endpoint to the other)
 * point: left-click on the point.
 * broken line: use `PolyLine` as the shape type; left-click on as many points as you want, and right-click when you're done.
 * polygon: use `PolyLine` as the shape type; left-click on all the vertices, then left-click the point you started on.